The Drumming Teacher Network is a collective of professional drum tutors based in the UK.

 How and why we don’t charge users: It’s deep rooted in our history that the Drumming Teacher Network supports the work of independent drum teachers and its main aim is to be able to give more people access to learning and playing the drums.
 The website is supported by its members and sponsors.
 We may need to introduce booking fees at some point in the future but enjoy it whilst it’s free!

 Visit Elephant Drums at www.elephantdrums.co.uk.
 Based in London, Elephant Drums runs drumming events, community drum workshops and has a host of free tuition articles on their website.
 They also do private drum lessons at their central London studios.
-Elephant Drums supports the Drum Teacher Map by running the Tutor Verification scheme and manages the Gift Voucher services that we offer through the website.
+Elephant Drums supports the Drum Teacher Map by running the Gift Voucher services that we offer through the website.

 INTO Drums Initiative